We recommend reading our best airsoft gun guide first, to learn more about basics of airsoft guns.

 Length is commonly determined by the barrel.
 A longer barrel allows more room to mount a rail system while a shorter weapon is lighter and more maneuverable in close quarters combat.

-If you want to rock a CQC M4, you’re likely to have a lighter, easier to maneuver rifle.
+If you want to rock a CQC M4 or AR 15, you’re likely to have a lighter, easier to maneuver rifle.
+The longer M16 models are big guns.

-Accessories like a collapsible stock also makes your weapon more ergonomic.
+Accessories like a collapsible or PDW stock also makes your weapon more ergonomic.
 If you wear a complete tactical vest or plate carrier, you want to have a collapsible stock on your M4.

 The reason behind is that a tactical vest makes you thicker, the ability to adjust your length of pull allows you to compensate for this extra bulk.